Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac Superconductors: Abstract

 \section{Abstract}

 We numerically study weak, random, spatial velocity modulation [``quenched gravitational disorder'' (QGD)] in two-dimensional massless Dirac materials.
+QGD couples to the spatial components of the stress tensor; the gauge-invariant disorder strength is encoded in the quenched curvature.
 Although expected to produce negligible effects, wave interference due to QGD transforms all but the lowest-energy states into a quantum-critical ``stack'' with universal, energy-independent spatial fluctuations.
+We study five variants of velocity disorder, incorporating three different local deformations of the Dirac cone: flattening or steepening of the cone, pseudospin rotations, and nematic deformation (squishing) of the cone.
 QGD should arise for nodal excitations in the $d$-wave cuprate superconductors (SCs), due to gap inhomogeneity.
 Our results may explain the division between low-energy ``coherent'' (plane-wave-like) and finite-energy ``incoherent'' (spatially inhomogeneous) excitations in the SC and pseudogap regimes.
-Our model also applies to surface states of class DIII topological SCs.
+The model variant that best matches the cuprate phenomenology possesses quenched random pseudospin rotations and nematic fluctuations.
+This model variant and another with pure nematic randomness exhibit a robust energy swath of stacked critical states, the width of which increases with increasing disorder strength.
+By contrast, quenched fluctuations that isotropically flatten or steepen the Dirac cone tend to produce strong disorder effects, with more rarified wave functions at low- and high-energies.
+Our models also describe the surface states of class DIII topological SCs.